Become a Counselor in Wisconsin

 Licensure requirements for counselors in Wisconsin, including education, supervision, examination, fees, renewal, and “licensure reciprocity,” are examined in further detail below, along with salary information from the U.S. Bureau of Labor Statistics as well as scholarships and loan repayment programs available to LPCs in the state.

-LPC licensure in Wisconsin requires the completion of a graduate degree in professional counseling from a program accredited by the Council on Rehabilitation Education or the Council for Accreditation of Counseling & Related Educational Programs.
-The state Marriage and Family Therapy, Professional Counseling, and Social Work Examining Board maintains a list of approved LPC education programs.
+LPC licensure in Wisconsin requires the completion of a graduate degree in professional counseling from a program accredited by the Council on Rehabilitation Education or the Council for Accreditation of Counseling and Related Educational Programs.
+The state Marriage and Family Therapy, Professional Counseling, and Social Work Examining Board maintains a list of approved LPC education programs in Wisconsin.

-Appropriate degree programs will be 42 semester hours in length with a minimum of three semester hours in counseling theory and six of the following content areas:
+Appropriate degree programs will be 42 semester hours in length with a minimum of three semester hours in counseling theory, practicum and in six of the following content areas:

 - Human growth and development